Kozea/Radicale/pages/user_documentation.rst

 Dependencies
 ------------

-Radicale is written in pure python and does not depend on any librabry.
-It is known to work on Python 2.6, 2.7, 3.1 and 3.2 [#]_.
-The only optional dependency is `the python-ldap module <http://www.python-ldap.org/>`_ for LDAP authentication.
+Radicale is written in pure Python and does not depend on any librabry.
+It is known to work on Python 2.6, 2.7, 3.1 and 3.2.
+The dependencies are optional, as they are only needed for various authentication methods [#]_.

 Linux users certainly have Python already installed.
 For Windows and MacOS users, please install Python [#]_ thanks to the adequate installer.